Metric minimizing surfaces revisited: Definitions

-where the greatest lower bound is taken over all connected sets $K\subset X$ that contain $x$ and $y$; if there is no such set we set $|x-y|_f=\infty$.
+where the greatest lower bound is taken over all connected sets $K\subset X$ that contain $x$ and $y$; if there is no such set, then $|x-y|_f=\infty$.
 The associated metric space will be denoted as $|X|_f$; that is,

 For the projections

 we will also use the shortcut notations

 \begin{thm}{Lemma} Let $X$ be a locally connected topological space and $Y$ a metric space.
 Assume that $f\:X\to Y$ is a continuous map.
 Then $\bar\pi_f\:X\to|X|_f$ is continuous.